altocodenl/cell/readme.md

 If `contextPath` has more than length 0, we start by finding all the paths that match it.
 We then shave off the `contextPath` as prefix from each of the matched paths and we go through all of them to find what matches the first step of `queryPath`.
 If there is no hook because `queryPath` is empty, we get everything that matches `contextPath`.

-In this way, the function walks "up" the context path, removing elements from its end, and stopping when it finds one or more paths that match the query.
+In this way, the function walks "up" the context path, removing steps from its end, and stopping when it finds one or more paths that match the query.

 We will run a loop that stops on not `undefined` and runs at most the length of contextPath + 1 (the + 1 is to run it against an empty context path).